bertdida/selenium-wpupdater/README.md

 # selenium-wpupdater
-This project helps you automate WordPress' version, plugins, and themes updates.
+This project helps you automate WordPress updates.
 It simulates to do the following for each given account:

 1. open a browser
 2. login to WordPress